 They say hearing his voice is like being punched hard in the belly then immediately massaged back to a point that you actually feel better than you did before you were punched.
 They say that he actually uses a full sized guitar but it looks so small because he plays it into submission.
 They say he was born with a full head of dreadlocks, and that no matter what color glasses he wears, they will always turn red before he leaves the house in some kind of fiery magic.
 They say he can eat lasagne like its going out of fashion, but he truly believes it never will.

-Carl Wockner was named the first and ONLY Australian artist to ever win Top Honors at the International Acoustic Music Award’s 2015 (USA), along with top of the AAA category for the release of his new album Crayon Days with producer Michael Flanders in Nashville TN.
-Wockner has skipped up the charts with his first two single releases receiving high rotation to national radio in both Australia and USA.
+Carl Wockner was named the first and ONLY Australian artist to ever win Top Honors at the International Acoustic Music Award’s 2015 (USA), along with top of the AAA category for the release of his album Crayon Days with producer Michael Flanders in Nashville TN.
+Wockner has skipped up the charts with his first two single releases receiving high rotation to national radio in both Australia and USA which landed the title track into the International Billboard Charts.
 The same album has received a 2016 IMA (Independent Music Awards) Finalist nomination for Best Adult Contemporary Album.
 It was following this recent success that Wockner relocated his family to Nashville TN, USA as a strategic move for his evolving career.

 His rare “Live Looping” style solo performance matched only with his signature vocals and unique acoustic guitar work renders Carl in a league of his own.
 The live shows have been recognized throughout Australia and USA with multiple headliner performances at festivals and touring, and Wockner is now rumoured as one of the busiest musicians in Nashville, TN.